PipedreamHQ/pipedream/docs/docs/README.md

 ## Getting Help

-If you have any questions, feedback, or ideas for how we could improve the platform, please [reach out in our community forum](https://pipedream.com/community).
+If you have any questions or feedback, please [reach out in our community forum](https://pipedream.com/community).